RegardsOss/RegardsOss.github.io/regards-developpement-manual.md

 1\.2.Frontend
 -------------

-REGARDS allow developpers to extends REGARDS Frontend functionnalities by creating their own :
+REGARDS allows developpers to extends REGARDS Frontend functionnalities by creating their own :
 - **IHM service plugin** : In order to add new functionalities availables from the consultables data id the project user IHM.
 - **IHM search criterion widget** : In order to add new criterion types in REGARDS search forms.
 - **IHM Module plugin** : In order to add a totaly new bundle of functionalities